ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 This is the *heapsort*: a selection sort with a better data structure.

 ### Heaps
 Heaps are a simple and elegant data structure for efficiently supporting the priority queue operations *insert* and *extract-min*.
-They work by maintaining a partial order of its elements that is weaker than sorted (so it's efficient) but strong than random (so it's quick to find the min).
+They work by maintaining a partial order of its elements that is weaker than sorted (so it's efficient) but stronger than random (so it's quick to find the min).

 It can do this because heaps are essentially binary trees.
 Binary trees are often space-inefficient due to pointer storage, but due to the requirements of a selection sort (priority queue semantics), we can actually implement a binary tree using a simple array and so removing the need to follow pointers.

 A heap stores data as an array of keys, and use the position of the keys to *implicitly* play the role of pointers.

-The root is stored in the first position of the array, with its direct children (left and right), in the 2nd and 33rd positions.
+The root is stored in the first position of the array, with its direct children (left and right), in the 2nd and 3rd positions.
 Generally: we store the `2ˡ�����¹` keys of the `lth` level of a complete binary tree from left to right in positions `2ˡ⁻¹` to `2ˡ - 1`.
 We're assuming the array starts at 1 here to simplify.
 From this we have simple operations to get a key's children and parents based on its position: `k`'s children are at `2k` and `2k + 1` and the parent is at `k/2`.

 In order to maintain those operations above, we need to not have any holes in our tree.
 Normally it wouldn't matter, but here it's crucial.
 So for any given level, we have to pack every position with data, with the last level having all its data packed to the left.
 This means that for `n` nodes we only need an `n`-sized array.